Modort/gerty/README.md

 ## Getting started

-To run the same tests as the CI, please use: `make test-all`.
+To run the same tests as the CI, please use: `make test-all`

 ## Running benchmarks